Phil Prentice, Chief Officer

 Mhairi Donaghy, Vice Chair (Membership Services)

 Mhairi Donaghy is Associate Director at EKOS Economic and Social Research and leads all of the practice’s regeneration and place development studies.
-She has considerable experience of towns and town centre research, having undertaken a wide range of studies across Scotland over many years including place audits, strategy and action plan development, project appraisals and funding applications.
+She has considerable experience of towns and town centre research, having delivered a wide range of studies over many years including place audits, strategy and action plan development, project appraisals and funding applications.